Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 • Limit data exposure do not share private details in chats unless needed.

-• Access control – only the right people on your team should see and reply to chats.
+• Access control – only the right people on your team should be able to see and reply to chats.

 Not sure if your WhatsApp broadcasts are safe and compliant?